 The electricity certificate market

-The electricity certificate scheme will be terminated in Norway in 2035.
-Power producers receive one electricity certificate for every MWh they produce, for a maximum of 15 years.
-The deadline for commissioning new production facilities covered by the electricity certificate scheme expired in December 2021.
-This means that no more production facilities will be approved for the electricity certificate scheme.
+The electricity certificate scheme will end in Norway in 2035.
+Power plants approved under the scheme are awarded electricity certificates for up to 15 years.
+The deadline for commissioning new facilities covered by the scheme expired in December 2021.

 This is how the electricity certificate market works